Welcome

 There are soo many places to stay in Breckenridge and I can imagine it being somewhat overwhelming if you’ve never been.
 A few things to consider when looking for lodging are.. ski-in/ski-out, close to town, on a bus route, parking, and amenities (hot tub, community pool, gym, restaurant-on-site).
 A common misunderstanding with ski-in/ski-out is that you can ski right back to your place or hop out your back door onto the slopes.
 Although this is the case for some properties, this usually just means the lift is within close vicinity from your place.

 What I like about the lodging is everything is fairly close to either the mountain, downtown, or both.
 Public transportation can shuttle you to the mountains.
 From condos, to private homes, town homes, and bed/breakfast there is just about every lodging option available.
-I stayed in a nice 1 bedroom right off Ski Hill Road, close to downtown, walkable distance to the Gondola, and I booked it through VRBO.
+I stayed in a nice 1 bedroom right off Ski Hill Road, close to downtown, walkable distance to the Gondola.
 The building had an old school feel to it, but the unit itself was recently remodeled.

 Other great places to consider staying are One Ski Hill Place, Main Street Junction, Placer Ridge, and Los Pinos.
 Rates will vary through out the season with Holidays being the most expensive, especially Christmas!